fdoyle/mocktopus/README.md

-add Map support (not uncommon with gson) add recursive child limits (if MyObject contains a MyObject, tries to add more forever. depth limit?) generics support
+add Map support (not uncommon with gson) add recursive child limits (if MyObject contains a MyObject, tries to add more forever. depth limit?) generics support add api passthrough (so some methods are mocked, some make real requests) add observable support (for better retrofit support) add callback support (for better retrofit support)

 more annotations?
 add way to set list of values to use for annotations (like to say StringImageUrl should use X,Y,and Z instead of its defaults)